AndrewSRea/My_Learning_Port/JavaScript/JS_First_Steps/Troubleshooting_JS/README.md

 To get started, let's return to our number guessing game--except this time we'll be exploring a version that has some deliberate errors introduced.
 Go to Github and make your self a local copy of [number-game-errors.html](https://github.com/mdn/learning-area/blob/master/javascript/introduction-to-js-1/troubleshooting/number-game-errors.html).

 1. To get started, open the local copy inside your favorite text editor, and your browser.
-2. Try pllaying the game--you'll notice that when you press the "Submit guess" button, it doesn't work!
+2. Try playing the game--you'll notice that when you press the "Submit guess" button, it doesn't work!

 <hr>